Skills

 external-issue

-Guides the agent to autonomously file high-quality issues on external public GitHub repos.
+File high-quality issues on external public GitHub repos.
 Enforces a strict 5-step checklist: read repo guidelines, read issue templates, check for duplicates, write professional issue body with neutral reproducible examples, and file via gh issue create.

 - Skills: Duplicate detection, issue template compliance, professional writing